Minimax estimation of smooth densities in Wasserstein distance: Computational aspects

 To solve the resulting optimization problem, finite discretizations are often taken for $\nu$ and $\tilde \mu_n$ to render the resulting problem amenable to discrete optimization techniques~\citep{Cut13,AltWeeRig17}.
 For this reason, the estimator $\tilde \mu_n$ is often taken to be the empirical distribution $\hat \mu_n$, since this measure is a finitely supported measure and enjoys the rate

 as long as $d > 2p$, which is minimax optimal over the class of compactly supported probability measures~\citep{SinPoc18}.

-However, Sections~\ref{sec:bounded} and~\ref{sec:unbounded} establish that under natural regularity assumptions for $\mu$, estimators based on density estimation statistically outperform the empirical distribution.
-Focusing on the regime $d > 2p$, Theorems~\ref{thm:estimation_ub} and~\ref{thm:unbounded_ub} yield guarantees of the form
+However, in \cref{sec:bounded,sec:unbounded}, we show that under natural regularity assumptions for $\mu$, estimators based on density estimation statistically outperform the empirical distribution.
+Indeed, focusing on the regime $d > 2p$, \cref{thm:estimation_ub,thm:unbounded_ub} yield guarantees of the form

 where $\gamma^*(s) \geq 1$ increases as the smoothness of $\mu$ increases.